 Roofing Tear-off Dumpster Sizing by Squares

-How big a container do you actually need for a roof tear-off in Elgin?
-Most homeowners require a low-wall roll-off; the rule of thumb is: one square of asphalt shingles equals two-thirds of a cubic yard.
-Our 20-yard container handles typical jobs with ease, keeping your total tonnage within standard limits for Kane.
+How big a roll-off do you actually need for your roof tear-off in Elgin?
+Most contractors follow this simple conversion rule for asphalt shingles: one square of shingles fills two-thirds of a cubic yard.
+Our low-wall roll-off works well for this; a 20-yard container manages total tonnage for most homes in Kane County without any issue.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Elgin residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.